Are you wondering which marketing data you should be tracking on your WordPress website?

 If you run an online store, then you need to enable enhanced eCommerce tracking in Google Analytics.
 This would allow you to track the following customer information on your online store.

 - Checkout behavior and tracking the abandoned cart information

 - Sales performance

 Setting up enhanced eCommerce tracking on your WordPress store can be difficult.
-We built MonsterInsights to make it easy for you and it literally takes a few clicks to configure with no coding needed.
+However, MonsterInsights makes it easy for you and it literally takes a few clicks to configure with no coding needed.

 For details, see our guide on how to enable customer tracking in WooCommerce with Google Analytics.